mlawrie/hereafter/README.md

 ## Hereafter makes it easy to write tests for asynchronous code

-#### Hereafter lets you write concise, high-level, functional tests that provide similar coverage to your Selenium/Webdriver/Nightwatch/etc tests but execute hundreds or even thousands of times faster.
+Hereafter lets you write concise, high-level, functional tests that provide similar coverage to your Selenium/Webdriver/Nightwatch/etc tests but execute hundreds or even thousands of times faster.

+## An example

 ```javascript